 - A psychiatric advance directive (PAD) is a legal document that documents a person’s preferences for future mental health treatment, and allows appointment of a health proxy to interpret those preferences during a crisis.

 - PADs may be drafted when a person is well enough to consider preferences for future mental health treatment.

 - PADs are used when a person becomes unable to make decisions during a mental health crisis.

 Arizona Mental Health Resources

-Arizona Mental Health Care Power of Attorney statute link – click to see the state statute as it appears on the Arizona General Assembly website (Note: Once you follow the link, scroll down to Chapter 32, “Living Wills and Health Care Directives”)
+Arizona Mental Health Care Power of Attorney statute link – click to see the state statute as it appears on the Arizona State Legislature website (Note: Once you follow the link, scroll down to Chapter 32, “Living Wills and Health Care Directives”, Article 6).